 With that being said, you don’t have to give up on your dream of living in New Zealand!

-We chatted to Sarah Hewitt, our licensed advisor for New Zealand, and she had the following to say:
+We chatted to our advisors, and they had the following to say:

 It is our recommendation that you do work with a licensed advisor at this stage.
 The temporary regulations, exceptions and exemptions announced in response to COVID-19 are changing regularly.
 It would be near impossible to stay on top of it all on your own.